 BlueTech Research CEO and Brave Blue World executive producer Paul O’Callaghan detailed the documentary’s journey from brainwave to Netflix and gave insights into how the art of storytelling can connect communities with the value of water.

-Here, we present highlights of the conversation, which can be heard in full on the podcast https://bit.ly/38GT9Gw
+Here, we present a transcript of the conversation, which can be heard on the podcast https://bit.ly/38GT9Gw

 Adam Tank: This podcast is about how we tell stories about water.
 What you’ve done with Brave Blue World is fascinating, because, as far as I know, no one in the water industry has done something like this before.
 Why did you choose to create a documentary?